UNE Internal Funding Scheme (UNE IFS)

 Eligibility

-• Lead applicants must hold a PhD and meet the relevant EMCR criteria listed above.
+• Lead applicants must be a UNE staff member, hold a PhD and meet the relevant EMCR criteria listed above.

 • Level E (Professor) staff are eligible to be part of the research team but not as a lead investigator.
 Level D staff can apply if they can demonstrate eligibility in line with EMCR definitions.